Jasmine Tookes: Career

+She opened the Victoria's Secret Fashion Show 2025 while pregnant in the opening segment “First Light”.

 Personal life

 In September 2020, Tookes announced her engagement to her boyfriend of four years, Juan David Borrero.
-He is the director of international markets of Snap Inc. and the son of doctor Alfredo Borrero Vega, the Vice President of Ecuador.
+He is the director of international markets of Snap Inc. and the son of doctor Alfredo Borrero Vega, the former vice president of Ecuador.
 They married on September 4, 2021, at the Iglesia y Convento de San Francisco in Quito, Ecuador.
-On November 21, 2022, she announced on her Instagram account that they are expecting their first child.
-Tookes gave birth to their daughter, Mia Victoria, on February 23, 2023.
+On November 21, 2022, she announced on her Instagram account that they were expecting their first child.
+Their daughter was born on February 23, 2023.
+On July 9, 2025, she announced on her Instagram that they were expecting their second and on October 28th, their son was born.